Keith-S-Thompson/show_c_types/README.md

 This should generate a new file with a `.json` suffix.
 (Run `make clean` first if necessary, e.g., if you've edited the `Makefile`.)
+The contents of the output file are subject to change in future releases.
+The configuration record shows the version number of this program.

 If you've run this on a system for which I don't already have results in the `results` directory, please e-mail the generated `*.json`